 The Frontline Network works both nationally across the whole of the UK and on a more local level with partner organisations.
 Our work aims to support frontline staff, amplify their voices and highlight best practice in the sector.

 At a National level

 We work across the UK to support frontline staff who are working with people who are experiencing homelessness.
 One way we do this is by providing funding to staff:

 - The Training Fund can help cover training costs, we can provide up to £500 for individual training or up to £1000 if your organisation wants to run group training.

 - If you want to go and visit another organisation to learn and share experiences, our Shadowing Fund can help cover expenses such as transports costs and accommodation.

 - The Ideas Fund can help you access funding to turn an idea that will improve the situation for people experiencing homelessness into reality.
 The funding ranges from £200 to £10,000, for ideas big and small.
 You can use it to develop creative solutions and new ways of working.

 Please note, our Funds are currently under review and our funding offer to frontline staff will be relaunched in the New Year.

 We also provide opportunities for staff to come together and share your experiences and expertise at our Annual Conference and other events.
 You can also check out our What's On page, that promotes events that are free or up to £30.

-We also provide a regular opportunity to have your say through our Annual Frontline Worker Survey and to support each other through our online discussion forum.
+We also provide a regular opportunity to have your say through our Annual Frontline Worker Survey.
 Our News and Views section also shares blogs and best practice from across the UK.
 We also have a monthly e-news that goes out to our network members.